Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ndibN_JSy8o.md

 ### Transcript

-> was not having burger tonight i actually kind of offset my burger schedule now so maybe how are you gonna get it back yeah i don't know it's it's like i actually didn't get any like i didn't mess up my circadian rhythm this year which is like the first time ever uh usually like when you go on vacation you like just never go to bed um this time actually not so much but i did mess up my burger schedule so i don't know we're gonna have to do with that
+> was not having burger tonight i actually kind of offset my burger schedule now so maybe how are you gonna get it back yeah i don't know it's it's like i actually didn't get any like i didn't mess up my circadian rhythm this year which is like the first time ever, usually like when you go on vacation you like just never go to bed, this time actually not so much but i did mess up my burger schedule so i don't know we're gonna have to do with that